pulumi/pulumi-hugo/themes/default/content/docs/esc/get-started/esc-run-command.md

 ## Expose environment variables

-Values in your environment file are not exposed as environment variables by default.
+Values defined in your environment file are not exposed as environment variables by default.
 You can expose them by adding your key-value pairs under a second-level key labeled `environmentVariables`:

 ```yaml
 values: